 Namibia was the first African country to incorporate protection of the environment into its constitution.
-With WWF’s help, the government has reinforced this conservation philosophy by empowering its communities with rights to manage and benefit from the country’s wildlife through communal conservancies.
+With WWF’s help, the government has reinforced this conservation philosophy by empowering its communities with rights to manage and benefit from the wildlife on their lands through communal conservancies.

 What is a Communal Conservancy?

-Prior to Namibia’s independence in 1990, wildlife populations in the country’s common areas had plummeted as a result of military occupation, extensive poaching and a severe drought.
+Prior to Namibia’s independence in 1990, wildlife populations in the country’s communal areas had plummeted because of an apartheid regime that alienated communities from their wildlife compounded by factors including uncontrolled hunting by military forces during independence struggles, extensive poaching, and severe drought.

 A Success for People and Wildlife

 Across Namibia and globally, communal conservancies have become a recognized conservation success story.
 While many challenges remain, conservancies have contributed to strengthening communities’ rights, voice and stewardship of the wildlife on which they depend for their livelihoods and cultures.